goshiphq/goship-cms/content/blog/what-does-customs-broker-do-and-do-you-need-one.md

 ## **International Shipping with GoShip**

-Whenever you are ready to actively grow your busines, try to ship goods cross-border with [GoShip](https://www.goship.com/).
+Whenever you are ready to actively grow your business, try to ship goods cross-border with [GoShip](https://www.goship.com/).
 We provide reliable shipping services and can recommend reliable customs brokers.